Print

 2. By ice water, I just mean water that is very cold, you don't need to include actual chunks of ice.
 Using very cold water will reduce the chilling time!

-3. You can make this recipe vegan by substituting the honey with an equal amount of agave syrup, and choosing a vegan sparkling wine.
+3. For a more complex flavor, I recommend using raw honey.
+But any type of honey you like will work.
+If desired, you can make this recipe vegan by substituting the honey with an equal amount of agave syrup, and choosing a vegan sparkling wine.